appacademy/SWEO-Part-Time-Resources/1-Module/4-week/3-day/README.md

 ## Project Time (1hr)
 - Continue where you left on callbacks project with your pair
+- DO NOT have to finish the project
+- As long as you are at problems 10-12 you are in great shape!

 ## Scope Homework Review (30m)